Jerron-it/osTicket-setup/README.md

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure – Hosted the virtual machine
-- Windows 10 – Operating system used for the osTicket server
+- Windows 10 Enterprise N 22H2 – Operating system used for the osTicket server
 - Internet Information Services (IIS) – Web server used to run osTicket
 - PHP – Required to run the osTicket application
 - MySQL – Database used to store ticket and user information